-Lisa is involved in the case taken by the eight women.
+Lisa was involved in the case taken by the eight women.
 She requested anonymity; this has been upheld by the courts.
 ‘Lisa’ is a pseudonym.

-Here is a video of Lisa talking at the COPS conference, 25th Oct 2016 – ‘Voices of the Spied On’.
+Lisa at the COPS conference – 25th Oct 2016: ‘Voices of the Spied On’

 November 2020 – Lisa’s article in The Guardian about the public inquiry.

 November 2023 – Audio version of Deep Deception published.

 If you quote any of the above account, for articles, blogs, or academic research, please let us know.
 Please respect that while these words appear in the public domain, they belong to people who have had their private lives profoundly abused.
 Thank you